Filament Pass-Through (Parametric) using Old Wiper Blades as a Seal

 3) Cut wiper blade rubber to size, and install as shows in the pictures.
 The OpenSCAD file echos out precisely how long to cut the blades, as well as some other helpful information.

-Filament Pass-Through (Parametric) using Old Wiper Blades as a Seal by CodeCreations is licensed under the Attribution - Non-Commercial - Share Alike license.
+Filament Pass-Through (Parametric) using Old Wiper Blades as a Seal by CodeCreations is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

 - You must attribute (give credit) to the creator of this Thing.

 - You must distribute Remixes under the same license as the original.